Skip to main content

 Operational Security

-Operational security (OPSEC), which is also known as procedural security, was created by the US military during the Vietnam war.
+Operational security (OPSEC), also known as procedural security, was created by the US military during the Vietnam War.
 This application is widely used in business as a risk management plan for preventing sensitive data without malicious intent.
+So, what is OPSEC?
 OPSEC is a plan that challenges IT and security pros to look at their operations and systems from the view of a hacker.
 It includes analytical tasks and procedures such as social media, behavior monitoring, and security best practices.

-Raising awareness of this problem can be a challenging task.
-The OPSEC approach will produce a framework for adopting policies and best practices.
-Allowing an organization to set out guidelines for employees depends on the detected vulnerabilities and threats to their business.
-This blog post will explain what OPSEC is, the five steps of OPSEC, and its best practices.
+Raising awareness of this problem can be challenging.
+The OPSEC approach produces a framework for adopting policies and best practices.
+Whether an organization can set guidelines for employees depends on the vulnerabilities and threats to its business that have been detected.
+This blog post will explain OPSEC’s five steps and best practices.

 Talk To Our Operational Security Expert